mahdibagjani/wave_image/README.md

 # wave_image
 Wave Image.
-Whit flutter Wave image you can have a simple circular image with wave and some customization.
+With flutter Wave image you can have a simple circular image with wave and some customization.

 <img src="https://user-images.githubusercontent.com/26311171/137913689-e466e941-4930-4d3a-91d0-9b1a9c89ff87.gif" width="250" />